 per year

-Note: ROI figures based on risk reduction for Perth mining supplier with 50-150 workers across multiple Tier 1 sites.
+Note: ROI figures based on risk reduction for WA mining supplier with 50-150 workers across multiple Tier 1 sites.
 Incident costs vary significantly—a single serious incident can exceed $500K.
 Figures represent conservative annual risk reduction value.
 Consult your insurance provider for specific coverage requirements.

 Frequently Asked Questions